 Baseball Fever in the Southwest United States

 Another reason that it's so strange that New Mexico doesn't have a professional sports team is that the southwest is crazy about their baseball.
 Some of the best baseball players in the nation come from southern Cali, Arizona, Texas and New Mexico, and many of these players are of Hispanic descent.
-When you look at Little League and the Babe Ruth leagues, which feature mostly teenage players, New Mexico is always in the thick of things and presents one of the best teams in the region.
-However, once their kids get up through high school and into college, the colleges from other states tend to steal New Mexico's talented baseball players away, leaving New Mexican schools with only decent players while other schools get the superstars.
-This is something New Mexico has been dealing with for decades.
-They can raise homegrown baseball players who are really good, but they typically tend to leave New Mexico the first chance they get.
+New Mexico can raise homegrown baseball players who are really good, but when they get ready to play for a college team, they typically tend to leave New Mexico.

 If you want to bet on sports and live in New Mexico, then leaving your favorite team behind is something you may want to consider – at least if you're planning on winning money.
 To win money when betting sports, it's all about studying up and playing the odds.
 If you're betting on the team you want to win, you're going to lose money.
 If you're betting on the team more statistically likely to win, then you're more likely to start winning money.
 So you have a simple choice: Bet with your heart and go broke, or bet with your head and win.